ranjiniganeshan/GitHub-demo/README.md

-# GitHub-demo
+GitHub Demo

-demo for git workflow
+This is a demo for Git workflow, which scans all repositories in an organization and performs various checks, such as verifying that a team has been added and that a pull request has been reviewed before merging to the master branch.
+The code generates a table with the organization and repository name, and only considers the master branch and ignores other branches.

-This code scans all the repository in the organisation and does few checks if the team is added, if the pull request needs to be reviewed before merging to the master.This creates a table with the organisation, repo name.
-This checks for only master branch and ignores other branches.
+Steps to Run the Code